kibuR4132/Flemp3/README.md

 A simple bash script that converts a library of flac files to mp3s.

 ## Usage
-Just place `Flemp3.sh` at the root of your Library structure.
-(It should sit among the artist folders)
+Just place `Flemp3.sh` at the root of your music library structure.

 Make it executable.
 `chmod +x Flemp3.sh`